1952R/2952R: Systems Transforming Systems

 13:12/03 Everything else & AMA Conclusion; next steps Full paper

-Week 1 focuses on project selection, situation within a project, and project organization and planning.
-Week 2 focuses on related work — all teams will prepare their paper presentations this week.
-Implementation starts around week 3 and proceeds in parallel to other milestones to ensure the team gets results in time for each result-oriented milestone.
+The start: Week 1 focuses on project selection, situation within a project, and project organization and planning.
+Week 2 focuses on related work—all teams will prepare their paper presentations this week.
+Implementation starts around week 3 and proceeds in parallel with other milestones, to ensure teams get results early.
+Please attend the first lecture!

 Reading & References

 At times, we will use video or other media to get inspiration on or insights into other aspects of the course that are not easily covered through traditional textbooks or research papers — but also to work on our oral technical communication skills.
-Examples include videos on Node (see explicit thesis statement) and technical writing.
+Examples include videos on the thesis statement and research paper writing.

-Policies.
-Contrary to most classes, this one encourages collaboration: the subject of the class as well as some of the tools are complex—as a result, it may be necessary to collaborate as a class on figuring out how to best internalize the content, use existing tools, and produce the results you want.
+Policies: Contrary to many classes, this one encourages collaboration within and across teams: the subject of the class as well as some of the tools are complex—as a result, it may be necessary to collaborate as a class on figuring out how to best internalize the content, use existing tools, and produce the results you want.
 This collaboration additionally helps get different perspectives on the same subject, and even catch or correct misconceptions early on.
-You are thus encouraged to interact with each other as much as possible.
+Students are thus encouraged to interact with each other as much as possible.

 Other Details

-To facilitate course interactions, we will set up a Discord server and a GitHub organization.
-In the first two weeks, participants need to complete a form that, apart from asking about background details, shares pointers several resources.
+To facilitate course interactions, we will use a dedicated Discord server and GitHub organization.
+In the first weeks, participants need to complete a form to get access to resources.

-The expectation is that students will have taken at least one systems course—at Brown CS0300/1310: Systems Fundamentals, CS0320: Software Engineering, CS0330/1330: Systems Intro, CS1260: Compilers & Analysis, CS1380: Distributed Systems, and CS1650: Software Security.
-Familiarity with a programming language, basic mathematical maturity, and excitement are important; the course will cover the rest.
-If unsure about taking this course, attend the first lecture.
+Prerequisites: The expectation is that students will have taken at least one systems course—at Brown CS0300/1310: Systems Fundamentals, CS0320: Software Engineering, CS0330/1330: Systems Intro, CS1260: Compilers & Analysis, CS1380: Distributed Systems, and CS1650: Software Security.
+Familiarity with a programming language and excitement are important; the course will cover the rest—attend the first lecture to find out!